iq-coryp/documentation-testing/pages/api/glossary.md

 ### Partner

-An organization that has a buisness relationship with iQmetrix to provide value-added services.
+An organization that has a business relationship with iQmetrix to provide value-added services.

 ### Product Template